gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Errors like a broken HTTP connection, or corrupted data being downloaded do not fail the build anymore.
 Instead, the build cache is disabled for the duration of the current build.

+### New API for safe, fast concurrent work execution

+Gradle 4.1 introduces the [Worker API](userguide/custom_tasks.html#worker_api), a new API for safe, parallel, and asynchronous execution of build logic.
+This API allows for:

+- Parallel execution of multiple items of work within a task
+- Execution of work in a separate daemon process
+- Safe intra-project parallel execution of tasks

+This API can be used within a custom task class to break up the work of the task and execute that work in parallel.
+Once a task has submitted all of its work to run asynchronously, and has exited the task action, Gradle can then start running other independent tasks in parallel - even if those tasks are in the same project.
+This allows Gradle to make maximum use of the resources available and complete builds faster than ever.

+    import javax.inject.Inject

+    // The implementation of a single unit of work class UnitOfWork implements Runnable {
+        File fileToReverse
+        File destinationFile

+        @Inject
+        public UnitOfWork(File fileToReverse, File destinationFile) {
+            this.fileToReverse = fileToReverse
+            this.destinationFile = destinationFile
+        }

+        @Override
+        public void run() {
+            destinationFile.text = fileToReverse.text.reverse()
+        }
+    }

+    // A task that accepts a set of source files, creates units of work for each,
+    // and executes them concurrently.
+    class ReverseFiles extends SourceTask {
+        @OutputDirectory
+        File outputDir

+        // The WorkerExecutor will be injected by Gradle at runtime
+        // (i.e. the exception below is only a placeholder and will not be thrown)
+        @Inject
+        WorkerExecutor getWorkerExecutor() {
+            throw new UnsupportedOperationException()
+        }

+        @TaskAction
+        void reverseFiles() {
+            source.files.each { file ->
+                // Create and submit a unit of work for each file workerExecutor.submit(UnitOfWork.class) { config ->
+                    config.isolationMode = IsolationMode.NONE
+                    // Constructor parameters for the unit of work implementation config.params = [ file, project.file("${outputDir}/${file.name}") ]
+                }
+            }
+        }
+    }

+    // An implementation of the task that reverses the files in the "sources" directory task reverseFiles(type: ReverseFiles) {
+        outputDir = file("${buildDir}/reversed")
+        source("sources")
+    }

+To learn more about the Worker API, check out the [user guide](userguide/custom_tasks.html#worker_api).

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.